Civil War Trails: Battles on the Home Front

 Harrisonburg was Rockingham County’s seat of government and its largest town, an ideal site for a hospital.
 When the Civil War began in 1861, although the railroad had not yet extended to Harrisonburg, the town sat at the intersection of four turnpikes, including the Valley Turnpike, the main avenue for travel through Virginia’s Great Valley.
 Various buildings in Harrisonburg were used as temporary hospitals from the outset of the War; the most important of these was the Harrisonburg Female Academy on Main Street.
 It was converted to hospital use in 1861, and was known as the Harrisonburg Confederate General Hospital.

-Warren-Sipe House (Virginia Quilt Museum)
+Warren-Sipe House

 301 S. Main St. Harrisonburg, VA 22801

-The Trails sign for this Civil War Site is located on North Main Street between Franklin Street and Ash Tree Lane in Harrisonburg, in front of the Virginia Quilt Museum.
+The Trails sign for this Civil War Site is located on North Main Street between Franklin Street and Ash Tree Lane in Harrisonburg, in front of the Warren-Sipe House.
 This was the home of Edward T.H.
 Warren, a Harrisonburg attorney and descendant of Thomas Harrison, the founder of Harrisonburg.
 Warren went to war early and fought in most of the famous battles in the East until he was killed at the Wilderness in 1864.
 The home’s structure was used as a hospital following the battle of Gettysburg in 1863 and it was here that Stonewall Jackson’s “Boy General,” Joseph Latimer died.
 Today, the historic home is open to the public as the Virginia Quilt Museum and interprets the history of the building.
 The museum also highlights the importance of quilting in society with contemporary and historic quilt exhibits throughout the year.

 Court Square & Springhouse (Rockingham County Courthouse)